Marner bolts for Vegas as NHL free agency opens | Globalnews.ca

 A star winger on the move.
 A star goaltender and sniper staying put.

-NHL general managers were hard at work before the league’s free agency mad dash began Tuesday.
+NHL general managers were hard at work before and after the league’s free agency mad dash began Tuesday.

-Mitch Marner inked an eight-year, US$96-million contract with the Maple Leafs before getting shipped to the Vegas Golden Knights in a sign-and-trade deal that ends his time in Toronto.
+Mitch Marner inked an eight-year, US$96-million contract with the Maple Leafs and was then immediately shipped to the Vegas Golden Knights in a sign-and-trade deal that ends his time in Toronto.

 Marner, fairly or not, bore the brunt of fan anger for the Leafs’ playoff failings that saw them win just two of 11 series after selecting him No. 4 overall at the 2015 draft as part of a so-called “Core 4” of talented forwards that came to include Auston Matthews, John Tavares and William Nylander.

-The Thornhill, Ont., product registered four 90-point seasons, including a career-high 102 in 2024-25, but was unable to raise his level in the playoffs.
+The Thornhill, Ont., product registered four 90-point seasons — he hit a career-high 102 in 2024-25 — but was unable to raise his level in the playoffs.

 The Leafs also confirmed they have signed winger Matthew Knies on a six-year, $46.5-million term — a deal that was widely reported over the weekend.